When I Die

 I believe that perfect solutions should be transparent.
 My relatives shouldn’t even think about them.
 Of course we have to do X, because this is what a sane person would do!

 But perfect solutions are not always possible, so next best thing is to not require any technological savviness from my relatives.
-Forget about Docker, command line and long, weird instructions. etc. Web browser is the way to go because this is what people are familiar with.
-Leave the instruction: visit this page and you’ll know what to do next.
+Forget about Docker, command line and long, weird instructions.
+Web browser max I can expect from them to use.

 Next best thing are checklists which tell what must be done, without assuming how it’s done.
 I musn’t require my relatives to use any of my devices (phone, laptop) to perform any of these tasks.
 They must be able to use their own laptop which they’re familiar with.
 They already have enough on their heads to fight with a computer which is configured for a hardcore programmer.